Wei-Wu-Wei/Wei-Wu-Wei/README.md

 - 👋 Hi, I’m Chaitanya Gaur.
-I am studying CSE and EE Domains as an Engineering Science undergraduate at IIT Jodhpur.
+I have CSE and EE Domains as an Engineering Science undergraduate at IIT Jodhpur.
 - 👀 I’m interested in Cryptography and Machine Learning.
 - 🌱 I’m currently learning Signal Protocol.
 - 💞️ I’m looking to collaborate on ...